shubham10divakar/Collecting-Banana-Udacity-Deep-Reinforcement-Learning-Project-/README.md

 ![banana](images/banana-intro.gif)

 ## Project details
+Check out the link to the blog of project- https://medium.com/@shubham.divakar/collect-bananas-deep-reinforcement-learning-udacity-project-fe661ebfa90d
 This Project is created as first project on Udacity Deep Reinforcement Learning nanodegree.
 The goal of the agent is to gather `yellow` bananas while avoiding the `blue` ones.
 Here are Unity details of the environment:

 ```